MicrosoftDocs/winui-api/microsoft.ui.xaml.markup/providevaluetargetproperty_name.md

 ## -description

-Gets the name of the this member.
+Gets the name of this member.

 ## -property-value

-The name of the this member.
+The name of this member.

 ## -remarks